 In design, social justice can be supported through a number of ways.
-Sometimes it looks like diversifying models featured in images on websites or print materials.
+Sometimes it looks like diversifying the models featured in images on websites or print materials.
 Other times it looks like using high-contrast colors on designs and text so viewers with poor eyesight can still gather important information.
-And further still, social justice efforts can be seen when critical information, such as voting resources or healthcare rights, is provided in multiple languages, not just English.
+And further still, social justice efforts can be seen when critical information, including voting resources or healthcare rights, is provided in multiple languages, not just English.

 ACCESS TO EDUCATION

 The Priceless Heart Project - This multi-faceted project provides scholarships to students in need, with a special emphasis on assisting students who have experienced or are currently experiencing homelessness.
-It is also a program to teach students social-emotional learning to help them identify and manage emotions, create goals for themselves and plans to achieve them and learn to feel and show empathy for others.
+It is also a program to teach students social-emotional learning to help them identify and manage emotions, create goals for themselves and plans to achieve them, and learn to feel and show empathy for others.

 ACCESS TO CAPITAL

 The El Paso Community Foundation - EPCF manages a multitude of projects and funds to support El Pasoans and the larger border community.
-Key projects include giving $1,000 grants to area educators, assisting service workers and non-profits dealing with the pandemic, fostering cross-border relations with international events, supporting artists with affordable housing and studio space and more.
+Key projects include giving $1,000 grants to area educators, assisting service workers and nonprofits dealing with the pandemic, fostering cross-border relations with international events, supporting artists with affordable housing and studio space, and more.

 ACCESS TO LEGAL AID